dwhieb/dissertation/README.md

 `--filter` | The path to a file which exports a filter function.
 This function should accept a Word object as its argument, and return true if the word should be included in the wordform/lexemes list, false if it should not.
 Allows the user to filter out unwanted tokens.
 `--out`    | The path to the file where you would like the results outputted `--unit`   | Whether to calculate statistics by `wordform`, `lexeme`, or `root`.

-#### Archilexeme Corpus Dispersions

-To calculate corpus dispersions (measured as a Deviation of Proportions (DP) — see Gries ([2008](#Gries2008)) for more details), run the same script as you did for [Archilexeme Frequencies](#archlexeme-frequencies) above.
-This script produces a results table which lists both frequencies and dispersions.

 ### Inferential Statistics